regina-normal/aux/packaging/docker/rinse/README.txt

 rpm, zypper, gzip, grep, sed, xz, and util-linux.
 We include gzip, sed, grep and xz in this list because otherwise opensuse may try to install the busybox variants of these packages, which causes problems for rpm-build later on.
+We then manually edit the package list to use cracklib-dict-small instead of cracklib-dict-full.

 --------------------------------------------------------------------------